MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 ---

 > [!NOTE]
+>
+> - The `type` field is case-sensitive.
+Don't change the way it's automatically generated or it might fail.
-> Though you should not generally change the *logicalId* or *display name* of an item, one exception might be if you're creating a new item by copying an existing item directory.
+> - Though you should not generally change the *logicalId* or *display name* of an item, one exception might be if you're creating a new item by copying an existing item directory.
 In that case, you do need to change the *logicalId* and the *display name* to something unique in the repository.

 ## Related content